Padmanabhan Subramanian Poti: Post-retirement

 After retirement P.S.
-Poti served on the Indian People's Human Rights Tribunal which investigated the Chintapalli Arson Case, where police had destroyed tribal hamlets in Visakhapatnam district of Andhra Pradesh.
+Poti served on the Indian People's Tribunal on Environmental and Human Rights (IPT), which investigated the Chintapalli Arson Case where police had destroyed tribal hamlets in Visakhapatnam district of Andhra Pradesh.

-The tribunal released a report on 18 October 1988.

-The report indicted the policemen responsible for the crime and the AP government for their forest and tribal policy.
+The tribunal released a report on 18 October 1988 which indicted the policemen responsible for the crime and the Andhra Pradesh government for their forest and tribal policies.

-In 1989 he was elected president of the All-India Lawyers Union.
+In 1989, he was elected president of the All India Lawyers Union (AILU).

-In 1990 the national government led by the Janata Dal appointed P.S.
+In 1990, the national government led by the Janata Dal appointed P.S.
 Poti and P.A.
 Rosha, a retired officer of the Indian Police Service, to a committee to investigate the events of the 1984 anti-Sikh riots in Delhi.
 Sajjan Kumar had been accused of being involved in inciting the violence.

-The Poti-Rosha Committee examined more than 1,000 affidavits.
-30 cases were recommended for prosecution.
+The Poti-Rosha Committee examined more than 1000 affidavits and 30 cases were recommended for prosecution.

 The Central Bureau of Investigation tried to arrest Kumar, but he secured anticipatory bail.

 Both members of the panel resigned in October 1990.

-In 1994 the Indian People's Tribunal investigated the Rajaji National Park, where the authorities wanted to remove the Gujjars who had traditionally lived in the forest.
+In 1994, the IPT investigated the Rajaji National Park, where the authorities wanted to remove the Gujjars who had traditionally lived in the forest.
 The tribunal met forest officials, scientists, NGO staff and the Gujjars.

 P.S.
 Poti prepared the IPT report, which recommended that the Gujjars be allowed to stay but assisted if they decided to leave.
 This would require a change to the laws, which specified that no humans could live in a national park.

 Justice Poti interviewed the many stakeholders, showed the complexity of the issues, and showed that moving the residents out of the forest would not guarantee its survival.

 His report on the Rajaji National Park provided a model for similar investigations of other protected areas in India.

 Padmanabhan Subramanian Poti died in Kochi, Kerala in February 1998 of a heart attack.